 In Toronto, it is mandatory for all property owners to have a water meter installed on any pipe that delivers water into the building.

-The City of Toronto recently completed a six-year capital project to install automated water meters in every home and business.
-The new meters:
+In 2015, the City of Toronto completed a six-year capital project to install automated water meter technology in every home and business.
+The automated water meter reading system:

-• Send water use information directly to the City for billing and administration.
+• Sends water use information directly to the City for billing and administration.

-• Eliminate the need for property owners or City staff to take manual readings.
+• Eliminates the need for property owners or City staff to take manual readings.

-• Provide a more accurate, fair and efficient way to administer water use in Toronto.
+• Provides a more accurate, fair and efficient way to administer water use in Toronto.

 Water meters are typically located in the basement, along the front wall and near the floor.
 Other common places include basement washrooms, laundry rooms and furnace rooms.